mohammadalnajar/demo-plumber-appointments-app/README.md

 - **Appointment Management**: Create temporary holds or confirmed appointments
 - **Request Processing**: Review and approve client booking requests
 - **Company Assignment**: Assign client requests to specific companies during approval
+- **Sidebar Overview**: Quick glance at all companies' availability with color-coded indicators

+### Multi-Company Calendar Dashboard
+- **Unified Calendar View**: Large, professional calendar grid showing all companies' appointments
+- **Advanced Filtering**: Toggle visibility of individual companies with real-time filtering
+- **Interactive Day Details**: Click any day to see detailed appointments for all companies
+- **Color-Coded Organization**: Each company has distinctive colors for easy identification
+- **Professional Appointment Cards**: Detailed view with time slots, customer info, and status
+- **Smart Layout**: Responsive design that works perfectly on desktop and mobile
+- **Real-Time Updates**: Automatically syncs with all appointment changes across the system

 ### Client Booking Interface
 - **Service Selection**: Choose from predefined plumbing services